heusalagroup/hgm/README.md

 # @heusalagroup/hgm

-This is HG's command line (Git) Submodule Manager.
+This is Heusala Group's command line (Git Submodule) Manager.

 ### Install the command globally